evmaloney/function-lesson/README.md

 - **Now let's try to return "Hello World" rather than console logging it.**

+#### 🛑 Questions so far???

+---

-Now let's create a function called getSum that simply returns the sum of two numbers.
+- **Let's get a little practice.
+Take one minute to write a function that only returns the sum of two numbers

 Now let's edit our getSum function to use parameters so we can dynamically change the numbers we want to add with each function call.